-The ARP-Detect feature is an enhancement over Loop Detect to account for ARP packets on IP configured interfaces.
-For network loops that involve ARP frames on routed interfaces, Loop-Detect does not detect the network loop condition due to how ARP frames are copied to the CPU.
+The Address Resolution Protocol (ARP)-Detect feature is an enhancement over Loop Detect to account for ARP packets on IP-configured interfaces.
+For network loops that involve ARP frames on routed interfaces, Loop-Detect does not detect the network loop condition because of how ARP frames are copied to the CPU.
 Use ARP-Detect on Layer 3 interfaces.
 The ARP-Detect feature supports only the vlan-block and port-down options.